FederatedAI/FATE/federatedrec/matrix_factorization/README.md

 <img src="./images/LossFunction.png" alt="samples" width="700" height="70" /><br/>
 </div>

-We can use a mini-batch gradient dencent method to train *p* and *q* using the following equations.
+We can use a mini-batch gradient descent method to train *p* and *q* using the following equations.

 **Mini-Batch Updating *p*:**